Coursera Website Redesign

 Sarah / 22 / Business Administration Student

-• Even with a busy schedule, makes time to supplement her studies with online courses in order to grasp the material
+• Juggles a busy school schedule with supplemental learning, through online courses in order to fully grasp topics

-• Finds it difficult to stay on track with academic goals if it's not engaging or if there are slight annoyances
+• Finds it difficult to stay on track with academic goals when her studies become tedious

 Usability Testing